BimsaraGamage/ICTer2019_chatbot/README.md

 # How to use this repository
 The repo contains three notebooks:

-0_Icter19_chatbotworkshop_starter.ipynb --> this is the notebook which we will used during the workshop 0_Icter19_chatbotworkshop_completed.ipynb --> this is the notebook which contains the completed, not executed code of the workshop
+0_Icter19_chatbotworkshop_starter.ipynb --> this is the notebook which we will use during the workshop 0_Icter19_chatbotworkshop_completed.ipynb --> this is the notebook which contains the completed, not executed code of the workshop
 0_Icter19_chatbotworkshop_executed.ipynb --> this is the notebook which contains the complete and executed code of the workshop

 Once you train the models, you can find them in a directory called models.

-helper_files directory contains some important complted files.
+helper_files directory contains some important completed files.

-requirements.txt file contains the requirements which is nescesary to complete this tutorial.
+requirements.txt file contains the requirements which are necessary to complete this tutorial.

 # Get in touch